ukrmap/sinatra_api_book/README.md

-# Practical Service Oriented Architecture in Ruby
+# How to create HTTP API using Ruby and Sinatra